Youth and Family Counsellor, Mental Health Program

 Join one of BC’s largest employers with province-wide programs, services and operations – offering vast opportunities for growth and development.

-Enjoy a comprehensive benefits package, including municipal pension plan.
+Enjoy a comprehensive benefits package, including municipal pension plan, and psychological health & safety programs and holistic wellness resources.

-12 annual statutory holidays with generous vacation entitlement and accruement.
+Annual statutory holidays (13) with generous vacation entitlement and accruement.

-Perks include onsite fitness classes and discounts to 350 BC-wide recreational programs, travel, technology, car and bike sharing, and more.
+Perks include access to fitness classes and discounts to 350 BC-wide recreational programs, travel, technology, car and bike sharing, and more.

 Regular, Part-Time (0.50 FTE)